mynewsdesk/mnd-dev/README.md

 Run `mnd setup` to configure where you want to install the repos etc. All settings will be stored in YAML format in `~/.mnd`.

+After running setup you can install all the Mynewsdesk repos with `mnd install`.
+If you prefer to install only specific repositories you can run `mnd list` to get a list of all repos and then `mnd install <repo-name>` to install them one by one.

+Please have a look at the Usage section below to get familiar with all available commands (`mnd deploy` is pretty great, for example).

 ## Update

 To update to the latest version simply run `mnd update`.